Guides

 Astro Content-heavy sites Good Low

 Recommendation: Next.js (App Router) is the default choice.
 It has the largest ecosystem, best AI tool support, and handles everything from static sites to complex apps.
+Use Vite for client-only apps (dashboards, admin panels) where you don't need SSR or routing built in.

 CSS & UI Libraries